DanielPlatnick/GANs_for_upsampling_in_deep_ISR/README.md

 # downsampling_in_deep_ISR
-Deep image super resolution is the process of up- scaling images with deep neural networks.
+Deep image super resolution is the process of up-scaling images with deep neural networks.
 Downsampling is a critical step in this process, where a high-resolution image is converted to a low-resolution version in order to be processed by a deep learning model for training.
 The quality of the resulting